itsrheine/lighthouse/README.md

 - On-screen arrival message
 - Car stop on arrival
 - Simple environmental setup with ground, ocean, and lighting
+- Start screen with title and prompt to begin
+- Restart system
+- Raised lighthouse platform and early environment blocking
+- Rotating lighthouse light prototype
+- UI-based progression from start screen to gameplay

 ## Built With